Nyhavn 53: Nisson/Selmer family

 The composer Peter Arnold Heise was a resident of the building in 1958.

 The property was home to four households at the 1860 census.
-Carl Frederik Selmer's household consisted of himself, his, their son, a housekeeper, a male servant and a maid.
+Carl Frederik Selmer's household consisted of himself, his wife, their son, a housekeeper, a male servant and a maid.
 Johan Peter Lorentz Quade. a businessman and the brother of the owner of Nyhavn 55, resided on the ground floor with his wife Elisabeth Karoline Quade (née Valeur), their infant son and one maid.
 Henrik Frederik Martensen, a senior clerk in Selmer's trading firm, resided in the building with his wife Wilhelmine Henriette Martensen (née Krause), their three children (aged eight to 16), his sister-in-law Johanne Marie Krause, one lodger and one maid.
 Niels Jacob Edvard Hellesen and Henry von Aller, two merchant's apprentices (aged 16 and 19), resided in the last dwelling with one maid.

 Later history

 The building was heightened with one storey by master mason J. N. Schiøldan in 1874–75.

+The property was home to 35 residents at the 1880 census.
+Martin Christian Nissen and Sophie Maria Nissen resided on the ground floor with their three children (aged 10 to 17), two maids and four male servants.
+Christian Theodor Kastrup, another businessman (grosserer), resided on the first floor with his wife Flora Marie Kastrup, their two children (aged 24 and 26) and two maids.
+Hans Johannes Rønne, a third businessman (grosserer), resided on the second floor with his wife Thora Marie Rønne, their three children (aged 15 to 24) and one maid.
+Oskar Axel Viggo Tegesis, fourth businessman (grosserer), resided on the third floor with his wife Elisabeth Jutte Fritze Tegesis, two maids and one lodger.
+Laura, Louise and Theophilus Scholdann–three siblings in their 30s–resided in the garret with their aunt Christiane Scholdann, two lodgers and a maid.

-Nicolay Nisson & Co. was after Martin Nisson's death passed to the employees H. J. Berg (1868-1910) and Valdemar Larsen (1850-1925).
-Larsen was the siole owner of the company after Berg's death in 1910.
+Nicolay Nisson & Co. was after Martin Nisson's death passed to the employees H.J.
+Berg (1868-1910) and Valdemar Larsen (1850-1925).
+Larsen was the sole owner of the company after Berg's death in 1910.
 The firm was based in the building until at least 1950.

+Bank manager Bernhard Friehling resided in one of the apartments from 1892.